International Chess Day 2021: Motto, History, Significance and Key Facts

-International Chess Day 2020: Chess is one of the ancient games with a combination of sport, scientific thinking, and elements of arts.
-As we know that sports have helped humanity to survive at times of crisis by improving mental health and reducing anxieties.
+Chess is one of the ancient games with a combination of sport, scientific thinking, and elements of arts.
+As we know that sports have helped humanity to survive in times of crisis by improving mental health and reducing anxieties.

-This year it is celebrated as a virtual event and it will be attended by chess players, United Nations and government officials, permanent missions to the UN, representatives of civil society, academia, and other relevant stakeholders.
-The high-Level virtual event will focus on "Chess for Recovering Better".
+Last year it was celebrated as a virtual event and was attended by chess players, United Nations and government officials, permanent missions to the UN, representatives of civil society, academia, and other relevant stakeholders.
+The high-Level virtual event was focused on "Chess for Recovering Better".

 International Chess Day: History

 Chess was invented in Northern Indian Subcontinent during the Gupta period (319 – 543 CE).
 At that time it was named as "Chaturanga".
 No doubt this is one of the oldest games of the era.
 Then this game spread to Persia.
 When Persia was conquered by the Arabs, Chess became an important part of the life of the Muslim population and from there it spread to Southern Europe.
 In Europe, Chess evolved in its current form.
 And later on, it takes the shape of the modern game

 Now the game became more popular.
 Various Chess tournaments are held with exciting new variations.
 Further, the timing mechanism was also introduced in the game in 1861 with effective rules and charismatic players.
 In the eighth Summer Olympic Games in Paris, France on 20 July, 1924, FIDE that is World Chess Foundation was established.
 And from 20 July, 1966, International Chess Day started celebrating to honour the founding of FIDE.
 To celebrate International Chess Day on 20 July was proposed by UNESCO.
 All over the World now Chess tournaments are held.
 In 1851 in London, the first modern chess tournament was held and it was won by German Adolf Anderssen.